daarkfight00/Discord-Nitro-Generator/README.md

-This tool is made only by daarkfigh00, so don't copy it and pass it off as your own Thanks (--\_\_--)
+-- This tool can generate Discord Nitro codes, and in the same times it can analyze them

 ---